The Best of German Heavy Rock: 20 Teutonic Titans

 With the artistic prowess of 'Vorsprung Durch Technik' dipped in the Reinheitsgebot mark of excellence, they have kept the indelible stamp of "Made in Germany" on the endless CD racks and download buttons of the international record market.

-Here are 20 of the best, covering classic rock through to thrash, power, speed, and even melodic death metal, all fired from the axes of these maniacal hordes of hard licks and loud guitars.
+Here are 20 of the best of German Heavy Rock, covering classic rock through to thrash, power, speed, and even melodic death metal, all fired from the axes of these maniacal hordes of hard licks and loud guitars.

 Created in 1968 in Solingen and early members included vocalist Udo Dirkschneider and Michael Wagener who later became a famous producer.